 - Oil: Any neutral-flavored oil like canola, vegetable, or peanut.

-STEP 1: Boil a pot of water and cook the egg noodles for 30 seconds until they soften, then place them in a colander to drip dry.
+STEP 1: Boil a pot of water and cook the egg noodles according to the package instructions (usually about 1 minute) until they soften, then place them in a colander to drip dry.

-STEP 2: In a wok, heat 1-inch of oil to 350℉.
+STEP 2: In a wok, heat 1-inch of oil to 350โ.
 Shape the cooked egg noodles into a round and fry for 2-3 minutes on both sides until crispy.
 Set them aside.

 STEP 3: Heat 2 tablespoons of oil over medium heat.
 Stir-fry the ginger and garlic for 30 seconds.
 Then, add the green onions and stir-fry for 15 seconds.
 Pour in the chicken stock and Shaoxing wine, increase the heat to high, and bring it to a simmer.